We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 International Will requirements vs Australian Will requirements

 The Convention tries to harmonise and simplify the requirements for a valid Will across countries.
 The requirements for an International Will are similar to Australian Wills.
-The similarities of an international Will and Australian Will:
+The similarities of an international Will and an Australian Will:

 • in writing (not verbal)